MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-250.md

 **Script 1 - GamepadInput.cs**

 In the project panel navigate to **Assets\HoloToolkit\Input\Scripts\InputSources** and double click **GamepadInput.cs** to open it.
-From the same path in the project panel, also double click **GesturesInput.cs**.
+From the same path in the project panel, also double click **InteractionSourceInputSource.cs**.

 Note that both scripts have a common base class, BaseInputSource.

 BaseInputSource keeps a reference to an InputManager, which allows a script to trigger events.
 In this case, the InputClicked event is relevant.
 This will be important to remember when we get to script 2, TapToPlace.
 In the case of GamePadInput, we poll for the A button on the controller to be pressed, then we raise the InputClicked event.
-In the case of GesturesInput, we raise the InputClicked event in response to the TappedEvent.
+In the case of InteractionSourceInputSource, we raise the InputClicked event in response to the TappedEvent.

 **Script 2 - TapToPlace.cs**